 The project scope outlines the expectations between you and the client.
 It includes what needs to be achieved and the work that must be done to deliver the project.
 More specifically, the scope of the project should cover:

 Timeline and Deadline

-The client should have a deadline in mind — and you have to make sure that it’s realistic and fits into your own schedule.
+The client should have a deadline in mind.
+Your job is to make sure that it’s realistic and in line with your schedule.

-Besides the deadline, you should encourage the client to come up with a timeline and milestones.
-The timeline also has to be flexible enough to account for sudden and unexpected changes.
+Besides the deadline, encourage the client to come up with a timeline and milestones.
+The project timeline also has to be flexible enough to account for sudden and unexpected changes.

-By knowing the budget, you can decide whether the project is worthwhile to take on.
+By knowing the client’s budget, you can decide whether the project is worthwhile to take on.
 It’s always a point of contention, since you and the client don’t want to be on the losing end when costs are involved.

 If the client is uncomfortable with disclosing their budget, try to ask for a range.

 It’s important to define the deliverables so you know what the client wants.

 Imagine creating the design in A4 size, only to discover at the end that the client wants A3 size instead.
 Designing to spec will prevent such situations from happening.

 Oftentimes, the client will want you to incorporate additional materials into the design, such as marketing copies or photographs.

 Sometimes, the client will expect you to follow their design guidelines, such as using a color palette or specific fonts.